 Decreasing the number of spare connections, clients, and servers drastically reduced the amount of memory consumed.

 To help secure the server a number of functions were disabled in the php.ini such as shell_exec.
 I would recommend searching for a list of recommended functions that you can safely live without.

 PHP didn’t seem to cause many issues for me, but I did reduce the amount of memory it could have, increased the execution time, number of files that could be uploaded, and increasing the file size limit were personal preferences.

 max_input_time = 60 memory_limit = 96M upload_max_filesize = 10M max_file_uploads = 20

 MySQL is where I noticed a lot of overhead, it seems to be defaulted to operate with a lot more memory than I think is standard to most VPS servers.

 key_buffer = 8M max_allowed_packet = 8M thread_stack = 192K thread_cache_size = 8 query_cache_limit = 1M query_cache_size = 16M

 Using Varnish I was able to bump things into overdrive.

-New Relic – I host a number of sites for other people, one of the issues with a VPS is that its all on me to fix and maintain the server.
-Using New Relic allows me to keep an eye on the sites performance.
+New Relic – I host a number of sites for other people, one of the issues with a VPS are that its all on me to fix and maintain the server.
+Using New Relic allows me to keep an eye on the site’s performance.
 More importantly, I am able to track each site by setting individual apps.

 #!/bin/sh DAY=`/bin/date +%Y%m%d` mysqldump -u root -ppineapple23 –all-databases | gzip > /home/adam/Dropbox/ironhide_backup/ironhide-$DAY.gz echo “Nightly Backup Successful: $(date)” >> /var/log/mybackup.log